 For a gas grill, same concept, turn on one or two burners for the sear and then move the item being grilled to the cooler side.
 I’ve found that even by changing the dials on the gas grill from high to a medium or even low, the fact that the meat could sit directly over the flame may cause flare ups (especially if using sugar based sauces) or a little tougher exterior.

 There are a number of ways to practice heat management and this is one of the basics.
 Best part is practice, grab some meat and grill it up!
+And you can even smoke meat on a gas grill using the two-zone grilling technique.

 This post was originally published in May of 2018 and updated in January of 2021 with more detailed steps and photos.